ACDguide/Governance/Governance/retire/retire-unpublished.md

 Repeat steps 1-3 as above.

-4. Following post-processing and validation, or at project close, data should be tarred and trasnferred to a deep storage system
+4. Following post-processing and validation, or at project close, data should be tarred and transferred to a deep storage system